charlierdm/Ether/README.md

 # Fluid-Visual-Audio

-Fluid is a water based visual audio react project.
+Fluid is a water based visual audio project, built using React and Ableton.